GoBeromsu/Pronounce-Selected-Text/README.md

 ## Usage

-1. Select the text you want to pronounce in the Obsidian editor.
+1. Select the text you want to pronounce
-2. Trigger the pronunciation via the command palette or a custom hotkey.
+2. Use the command "Pronounce selected text" from the command palette
-3. Choose the desired language and accent from the available options.
+3. The selected text will be pronounced using the chosen voice and speech rate

+## Configuration

+In the plugin settings, you can:
+- Select the voice for pronunciation (based on voices available in your browser)
+- Adjust the speech rate

-## Roadmap
+## Limitations

--   Support for additional accents and languages.
--   Customizable pronunciation speed and pitch.
--   Option to save and replay pronunciations.
--   Integration with other Obsidian plugins for enhanced functionality.
--   Offline text-to-speech support.
+- The available voices and languages depend on your browser and operating system.
+- No translation functionality is included; the plugin will attempt to pronounce the text as-is.

 ## License